Liam White

 SRAM and DRAM

-All useful processors require writable memory to operate.
-This may be in the form of RAM which is internal to the processor (SRAM, static random access memory), or external to it (DRAM, dynamic random access memory).
-If a processor has SRAM, the usable size is typically less than 128KiB.
-DRAM can be up to 4GiB for 32-bit processors, or any size for 64-bit processors.
+All useful SoCs require writable memory to operate.
+This may be in the form of RAM which is internal to the SoC (SRAM, static random access memory), or external to it (DRAM, dynamic random access memory).
+If a SoC has SRAM, the usable size is typically less than 128KiB.
+DRAM can be up to 4GiB for 32-bit SoCs, or effectively any size for 64-bit SoCs.

-SRAM does not require any initialization to operate, and is permanently mapped at a fixed physical address in the processor, so once the processor has come out of reset, it is immediately usable by any running code.
+SRAM does not require any initialization to operate, and is permanently mapped at a fixed physical address in the SoC, so once it has come out of reset, it is immediately usable by any running code.
 However, its small size limits the code which can run on it.

 If the type of DRAM is not known, the system may be able to automatically determine the appropriate timing parameters through a process called training.
 Training tests decreasing values of frequency and increasing values of latency until the memory does not produce any errors.
 The result of the training process may then be stored into non-volatile memory, so it can be reused on the next boot.

 Typically, when DRAM is used, the characteristics of the memory will be known.
-This may be through SPD, some sort of non-volatile storage, through pull resistors attached to the processor, or through fuses blown internally to the processor.
+This may be through SPD, some sort of non-volatile storage, through pull resistors attached to the SoC, or through fuses blown internally to the SoC.
 This allows one to skip the training process and directly initialize the memory.

 SPI NOR flash

-Most processors and compatible flashes support a feature called XIP ("execute in-place"), where SPI NOR contents can be directly executed without requiring a copy into memory.
+Most SoCs and compatible flashes support a feature called XIP ("execute in-place"), where SPI NOR contents can be directly executed without requiring a copy into memory, obviating even the need for a dedicated BootROM (the processor can simply run the code on the NOR flash directly out of reset).
 The feature is ubiquitous and found on almost every processor made in the last 20 years.
 However, XIP is incompatible with verified boot.

 MMC